ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

 ^^^^^^^

-1. The ability to bind existential variables via a construct such as this is necessary to support the EVP_.
+1. The ability to bind existential variables via a construct such as this is necessary to support the `Explicit Variable Principle`_.

 #.
 The previous proposal `#126`_ followed the paper more closely, bringing into
    scope only those variables that are not already in scope.
-However, given that this behavior is triggered only by a ``@``, doing this is in violation of the VOP_.
+However, given that this behavior is triggered only by a ``@``, doing this is in violation of the `Visibility Orthogonality Principle`_.
 This newer version instead labels all variables as binding sites.

 #.
 Having type variables have the same behavior as term variables with
-   respect to shadowing (and repeated binding) upholds the VOP_.
-In addition, the fact that type variables are unconditionally brought into scope upholds the LLSP_.
+   respect to shadowing (and repeated binding) upholds the `Visibility Orthogonality Principle`_.
+In addition, the fact that type variables are unconditionally brought into scope upholds the `Local Lexical Scoping Principle`_.

 #.
 It may be useful to write a variable occurrence to instantiate a universal
    argument.
 This proposal prevents this possibility.
 We expect a future proposal